hannalaguilar/hannalaguilar/README.md

 ### Hi there 👋 I’m @hannalaguilar
 - 👀 I’m interested in Artificial Intelligence, Data Science and Computer Vision
-- 🌱 I’m currently studying a MS in Artificial Intelligence
+- 🌱 I’m currently studying a Master in Artificial Intelligence
 - 🔭 I'm currently working on developing a computer vision application
-- 💞️ I’m looking to collaborate on tech schools for (migrant) women as a volunteer
+- 💞️ I’m looking to collaborate on tech school for (migrant) women as a volunteer
 - 📫 How to reach me: https://www.linkedin.com/in/hannalizarzaburu/
 - 😍 I love movies and books